Marple, Greater Manchester: Transport

 The Agatha Christie character Miss Marple is often incorrectly thought to be named after the railway station, at which Christie was once delayed.
 Her grandson, Matthew Pritchard, cleared that up in July 2015 by bringing a letter to the station's 150th anniversary, which was, coincidentally, the 125th anniversary of the author's birth.
 The actual source of the name was Marple Hall, as discussed in the Marple Hall section above.

-Buses

-The town has many bus services, which are operated primarily by Stagecoach Manchester and High Peak.
-Key routes include:
+Bus services are operated primarily by Stagecoach Manchester and High Peak.